qulacs/qulacs/README.md

 If your system supports AVX2 instructions, SIMD optimization is automatically enabled.
 If you want to enable GPU simulator, install qulacs through `qulacs-gpu` package or build from source.
-Note that `qulacs-gpu` includes CPU simulator.
+Note that `qulacs-gpu` includes a CPU simulator.
 You don't need to install both.

 Qulacs is tested on the following systems.